samsterd/ultrasonicTesting/README.md

 tqdm (progress bar)

+bottleneck

+if using USB-UT350 Tone Burst pulser: msl-loadlib and installation of required drivers.
+Make sure to add the location of the SDK dll file USBUT.dll to the file usbut350Server.py

 Currently tested on 64 bit windows.
 Picoscope controller will likely break on 32 bit machines

 Running on Linux may require adjusting USB port permissions.
 The following seems to work: